Hurricane Gladys (1975): Meteorological history

 On September 17, a tropical wave emerged into the Atlantic Ocean off the western coast of Africa.
 The disturbance followed another tropical wave which became Hurricane Faye several days later, before turning west near the 11th parallel.
 Based on estimates from the Dvorak Technique, the wave was designated a tropical depression at 18:00 UTC on September 22.
 Due to favorable conditions such as low wind shear and warm sea surface temperatures, the depression strengthened into a tropical storm and was named Gladys by the National Hurricane Center (NHC) on September 24.
 After becoming a tropical storm, Gladys slowly intensified as winds increased to 50 mph.
 The storm then moved west-northwest, and on September 25, Gladys strengthened into a Category 1 hurricane on the Saffir–Simpson hurricane wind scale (SSHWS).
 Despite strong wind shear, the storm maintained minimal hurricane status.
 However, early on September 28, the barometric pressure increased to 1000 mb; the NHC notes that Gladys may have briefly weakened into a tropical storm at this time.

 After passing through the trough that generated the wind shear, the storm began to strengthen again.
 While moving about 350 mi north of Puerto Rico on September 30, the winds of the storm increased to 90 mph.
 By this time, an eye was clearly visible on satellite imagery.
 After holding steady for 36 hours, the storm recurved around a ridge on October 1.
 Gladys then began to undergo rapid deepening, becoming a Category 2 hurricane at 18:00 UTC and Category 3 hurricane the following day.
 Early on October 2, the storm strengthened into a Category 4 hurricane.
 At 08:46 UTC on October 2, Hurricane Hunters measured maximum sustained winds of 140 mph and a minimum barometric pressure of 939 mbar.
-Moving northeast, the hurricane hunters soon observed a pressure of 940 mbar, making it the one of the most intense high-latitude storms ever observed.
+Moving northeast, the hurricane hunters soon observed a pressure of 940 mbar, making it one of the most intense high-latitude storms ever observed.
 Despite its distance from Cape Hatteras, the system was briefly observed on radar.
 It became one of few hurricanes at the time to be seen on radar over 150 mi from the continental United States.
 Thereafter, the storm weakened slightly, and was downgraded to a Category 3 hurricane early on October 3.
 Accelerating at unusually high speeds, Gladys passed 70 mi southeast of Cape Race, Newfoundland on October 3.
 The storm finally merged with a large extratropical cyclone on October 4.